 Hon.
-Peter Imwatok: Mr. Speaker, I appreciate the response by the Member who is also my Minority Leader on the same, but I wanted to implore upon the Leader of Minority that this statement is very pertinent because the construction is still going on.
-It is just across here on Koinange Street whereby every floor is being drilled literally to provide pillars to go up until the last floor.
-While this is happening, the occupants of this building are undergoing a challenge and the contractor is too arrogant.
-By the time it reached my desk, the contractor was told and I do not know how this contractor even after the stop orders by the court has not stopped the construction.
-I wish it could be done as soon as possible to avert a calamity, which might come up within the CBD.
+Peter Imwatok: Mr. Speaker, I appreciate the response by the member who is also my Minority Leader on the same but I wanted to implore upon the leader that this statement is very pertinent because the construction is still going on and it is just across here on Koinange Street whereby every floor is being drilled literally to provide pillars to go up until the last floor and the occupants of this building are undergoing a challenge and the contractor is too arrogant.
+By the time it reached my desk, the contractor was told and I don't know how this contractor in particular after even the stop orders by the court has not stopped the construction.
+I wish it could be done as soon as possible to avert a calamity which might come up within the CBD.

 Hon.
-Acting Speaker: I hear you Majority Whip but then again we are also going for recess this week, so may be in the two weeks that we will be on recess as the Leader of Minority was requesting.
-By the time we will be coming back the first week should be sufficient, I do not know whether this will be okay with you.
-You are rising on a Point of Order Majority Whip?
+Acting Speaker: I hear you Majority Whip but then again we are also going for recess this week so may be in the two weeks that we will be on recess as the Leader of Minority was requesting, by the time we will be coming back the first week should be sufficient, I don't know whether this will be okay with you.
+You are rising on a point of order Majority Whip?